Interactive-Context-Lab/Medical-Speech-Recognition/README.md

 ## Dataset
-This model only supports for **Medical Speech Corpus in Chinese (MEDICIC)** dataset for training and testing.
-We provide a `mini_dataset` to make sure you can use this baseline.
-And if you are using other dataset, you have to reconstruct the dataset directories refer to the following descriptions.
+This model only supports for **Chinese Medical Speech Corpus (ChiMeS)** dataset for training and testing.
+If you are using other dataset, you have to reconstruct the dataset directories refer to the following descriptions.

 Note:
 We use manifest file in `.csv` formation.
 In this file, each row contains paths of audio file and corresponding text file.
 For example: